Joecstarr/thesis/sections/introduction/overview.md

     algebraic/arborescent tangles can I write down?"

-While we could answer these questions with pen and paper brute force, beyond reasonable crossing number, as small as 9, the time and effort needed makes pen and paper untenable.
-To achieve our goal in reasonable time we will follow a similar framework to Hoste, Thistlethwaite, Weeks, and recently Burton [@hosteFirst1701936Knots1998] [@hosteEnumerationClassificationKnots2005] [@burtonNext350Million2020] utilizing computer methods to generate a tangle table of algebraic tangles to twelve crossings.
-To effectively utilize computers for this tabulation work requires the design and implementation of several pieces of software.
-This tabulation framework, described in the later parts, is constructed with the accessible nature of knot theory in mind.
-We keep this accessibility in mind to enable future work with undergraduate researchers.
+While we could answer these questions with pen and paper brute force, beyond reasonable crossing number, as small as 9 or 10, the time and effort needed makes pen and paper untenable.
+To achieve our goal in reasonable time, we will follow a similar framework to that of Hoste, Thistlethwaite, Weeks, and Burton [@hosteFirst1701936Knots1998] [@hosteEnumerationClassificationKnots2005] [@burtonNext350Million2020].
+Utilizing computer methods to generate a tangle table of algebraic/arborescent tangles to twelve crossings.
+To effectively utilize computers for this tabulation work requires the design and implementation of a framework and several pieces of software.
+This tabulation framework, described in the later chapters, is constructed with the accessible nature of knot theory in mind to enable future work with undergraduate researchers.

 ### Chapter Summary

-In this section, we describe the order and give a short summary of each part of this thesis.
-Organizationally, this thesis is broken into five parts.
-Each part is further broken down into chapters, sections, and subsections.
+For the remainder of this section, we describe the order and give a short summary of each chapter of this thesis.
+Organizationally, this thesis is broken into five chapters.
+Each chapter is further broken down into sections, and subsections.

 #### Introduction

-The introduction gives an intuitive description of the basics of knot theory, and a sampling of applications for tangles.
-The finishes with a description of the content of this thesis.
+The introduction gives an intuitive description of the basics of knot theory, and a discussion of an application for knots and tangles.
+Then finishes with this description of the content of this thesis.

 #### Background

-This chapter gives historical and rigorous groundings in the knot theory needed for the rest of the thesis.
-This includes definitions for knots and tangles, as well as a sampling of notations and invariants for knots and tangles.
+This chapter gives the preliminaries needed for the rest of the thesis.
+This includes the historical background of tabulation in knot theory and a rigorous grounding in knot and tangle theory.
+We will see definitions for knots and tangles, as well some notations and invariants for knots and tangles.

 #### Tabulation

-This chapter describes the methodology for the tabulation of tangles.
-The chapter is broken down into two chapters, the first contains the methodology used for tabulation of historically well-understood tangles, while the second describes the methodology for the tabulation of the more general algebraic (arborescent) tangles.
-For each class of tangle addressed, the definition and classification is given, followed by the theoretical and computational generation strategy.
+This chapter describes the theoretical methodology for the tabulation of tangles.
+The chapter is broken down into two chapters, the first contains the methodology used for tabulation of historically well-understood classes of tangles.
+The second describes the methodology for the tabulation of the more general algebraic (arborescent) tangles.
+For each class of tangle addressed, a definition and classification is given, then followed by the theoretical and computational generation strategy.

 #### Architecture Of A Knot Theory Software Toolbox

-This chapter describes the software created for the tabulation.
-The chapter begins with an overview of the system design for a general purpose "knot theory software toolbox".
-The design given in this chapter are intended to be used in this work as well as generically for research projects, including undergraduate research projects.
-The chapter concludes with a description of the presentation layer for the tangle table, a web interface similar to KnotInfo [@livingstonKnotInfoTableKnot2025].
+This chapter describes the software and process that was created for computational knot theory.
+The chapter begins with an overview of product management and software engineering.
+We then give a design for a general purpose "knot theory software toolbox", intended to be used in this work as well as generically for research projects, including undergraduate research projects.
+The chapter concludes with the software design (unit description) for the tools developed to realize the solutions in the tabulation section.
+These software design descriptions are phrased to fit the process outlined by the "knot theory software toolbox".

 #### Future Work and Undergraduate Research

 The final chapter of this thesis gives an overview of future work to be done on tangle tabulation.
-The chapter has a particular emphasis on outlining project plans for undergraduate research in tangle tabulation.
+This takes two forms, first the direct next steps in tangle tabulation at the professional research level.
+The second form is on outlining future project topics for undergraduate researchers at various levels.